csezenoglu/RTD-Loop-Antennas/em-modeling/directivity-and-efficiency.rst

 	\eta_t = (1-\vert \Gamma \vert^2)\eta_r

+A simple study about efficiency enhancement of transmitting loops was done.
+The study contains some investigation of previous works and analyse some parameters of antennas regarding to the previous works with a viewpoint of efficiency :cite:`jabbar:2013transmitting`.

 These are used to define antenna gain, :math:`G`, and realized gain, :math:`G_{real}`, respectively [Koskimaa, 2016]:

 .. math::